Who Is Considered “Next of Kin” in Michigan?

 The court considers the documented wishes of the deceased, but if the deceased died without a will, the court would review next of kin relationships to help determine family members’ inheritance rights.

 Under Michigan law, the term next of kin is synonymous with “descendants,” “heirs of the body,” “heirs,” “relatives,” or “family.”
 Next of kin relationships will inform how the deceased’s property and assets are divided among family members.

-If you have recently lost a loved one and have questions about your rights as a next of kin, contact the Michigan family law lawyers at Mihelich & Kavanaugh, PLC at (586) 776-1700 or contact us online for a free consultation.
+If you have recently lost a loved one and have questions about your rights as a next of kin, contact the Michigan estate planning lawyers at Mihelich & Kavanaugh, PLC at (586) 776-1700 or contact us online for a free consultation.